eldipa/book-of-gehn/_posts/2018-12-23-Mersenne-Twister-PRNG.md

 8
 ```

+{% marginnote
+'[Create the MT19937 stream cipher and break it](https://cryptopals.com/sets/3/challenges/24)'
+%}

 Because the cipher does not use a *random* secret key (the seed),
-it is possible to break this ciphering{% sidenote
+it is possible to break this ciphering.
-'[Create the MT19937 stream cipher and break it](https://cryptopals.com/sets/3/challenges/24)'
-%}.

 First, lets see all the possible substrings of the same length than
 the known plaintext: